wini-rs/wini/wini-website/src/pages/doc/pages/maud/wini-maud.md

 This is pretty normal, but, it didn't fit a scenario: including stylesheets and javascript files.

 When you declare a component for example, this component might depends on some stylesheets or some scripts.
-So, when you include it, you would like to include those in the response (else the result will lack in functionnality or style).
+So, when you include it, you would like to include those in the response (else the result will lack in functionality or style).

 But, since you basically only return a `String`, you can't really pass this context to the parent function that called you.